 The Bank had been officially accepting applications for participation to the scheme from 02/09/2019 until 31/12/2019, last day of submission period.

 This is a one-off scheme providing vulnerable borrowers a unique opportunity to reset their financial obligations with the Bank, join an affordable repayment plan, and make a fresh start on a new basis.

-Estia offers important benefits to eligible borrowers:
+Estia scheme offers important benefits to eligible borrowers:

-- Reduced debt burden
+- Reduced debt burden.

-- Smaller installments and lower interest rate
+- Smaller instalments and lower interest rate.

-- An end to the uncertainty concerning the next steps and obligations of borrowers and their families
+- Securing the primary residence and putting an end to the uncertainty concerning the next steps and obligations of borrowers and their families.

 The Scheme’s basic principles are: